-During training and competition, the AAU strives to create two-deep leadership and minimize oneto-one interactions to create a safe training environment and to protect athletes and participants.
+During training and competition, the AAU strives to create two-deep leadership and limit one-to-one interactions to create a safe training environment and to protect athletes and participants.
+One-to-one interactions must be observable and interruptible, except in emergency situations.

-One-to-One Interactions